Pocket Guide: Shipping Firefox

 Note

-Firefox Developer Edition is a separate product based on the mozilla-beta repo and is specifically tailored for Web Developers.
+Firefox Developer Edition is a separate Desktop-only product based on the mozilla-beta branch and is specifically tailored for Web Developers.

-Firefox Release is released every 4 weeks and is the end result of our Beta cycle.
-This is our primary product shipping to hundreds of millions of users.
-While a release is live, interim updates (dot releases) are used to ship important bug fixes to users prior to the next major release.
+Firefox Release is updated every 4 weeks when a given version reaches the end of its Beta cycle.
+This is the primary product we ship to end users.
+While a release is live, interim updates (dot releases) are used to ship important bug fixes prior to the next major release.
 These can happen on an as-needed basis when there is an important-enough driver to do so (such as a critical bug severely impairing the usability of the product for some users).
 In order to provide better predictability, there is also a planned dot release scheduled for two weeks after the initial go-live for less-critical fixes and other ride-along fixes deemed low-risk enough to include.

 Note

-Firefox ESR (Extended Support Release) is a separate product intended for Enterprise use.
+Firefox ESR (Extended Support Release) is a separate product intended for enterprise use.
 Major updates are rolled out once per year to maintain stability and predictability.
-ESR also contains a number of policy options not available in the standard Firefox Release.
-Minor updates are shipped in sync with the Firefox Release schedule for security and select quality fixes only.
+ESR also contains a number of enterprise policy options not available on the standard Firefox Release channel.
+Minor updates are shipped in sync with the Firefox Release schedule and generally only contain security and select quality fixes.

 Further Reading/Useful links:

-Mozillians (those employed by MoCo and the broader community) land lots of code in the Mozilla repositories: fixes, enhancements, compatibility, new features, etc. and is managed by Mercurial (aka hg).
-All new code is tracked in Bugzilla, reviewed in Phabricator, and then checked into the mozilla-central repository using Lando.
+Mozillians (those employed by MoCo and the broader community) land lots of code in the Mozilla repositories: fixes, enhancements, compatibility, new features, etc. which are managed by Mercurial (aka hg).
+All code development is tracked in Bugzilla, reviewed in Phabricator, and then checked into the mozilla-central repository using Lando.

 Note